 Since development this resource for New York State, we have also created similar resources for the state of Nevada.
 Other states and jurisdictions should consider adopting this database model to improve research and practice at the intersection of child welfare and the justice system.

-This report is available through the New York State Unified Court System website, linked below.Download Report
+This report, and an earlier report, are available through the New York State Unified Court System website, linked below.Key Indicators 2017 Key Indicators 2011